Ab initio calculations of electric dipole moments of light nuclei: NO-CORE SHELL MODEL

 In the NCSM, nuclei are described as systems of $A$ non-relativistic point-like nucleons interacting through realistic inter-nucleon interactions.
 All nucleons are active degrees of freedom.
 The many-body wave function is cast into an expansion over a complete set of antisymmetric $A$-nucleon harmonic oscillator (HO) basis states containing up to $N_{\rm max}$ HO excitations above the lowest Pauli-principle-allowed configuration.
 The basis is further characterized by the frequency $\Omega$ of the HO well.
 Square-integrable energy eigenstates are obtained by solving the Schr\"{o}dinger equation

 with the intrinsic PTC Hamiltonian

 Here, $m$ is the nucleon mass, $\vec{p}$ nucleon momenta, $V^{\rm NN}$ and $V^{\rm 3N}$ PTC NN and 3N interaction, respectively.
 The $\lambda$ in~\eqref{Sch_eq} labels eigenstates with identical $I^\pi$.
-The eigenstates of $H$~(\ref{eq:ham_Ham}) are also characterized by isospin quantum number $T$ that is conserved to a good approximation.
+The eigenstates of $H$~(\ref{eq:ham_Ham}) can be also characterized by isospin quantum number $T$ that is typically conserved to a good approximation.
+We note, however, that our calculations fully include isospin breaking originating from the Coulomb interaction and strong force contributions present in the $V^{\rm NN}$.

 The present calculations are performed using the Slater determinant (SD) HO basis in the so-called $M$-scheme where the basis is characterized by $A$, the projection $I_z$ of the total angular moment $I$, parity $\pi$ and $T_z{=}(Z{-}N)/2$ with $Z$ and $N$ the proton and neutron number, respectively.
-Only the eigenstates~\eqref{Sch_eq} obtained by diagonalization using the Lanczos algorithm have good $I$ and (approximately) good $T$.
+Only the eigenstates~\eqref{Sch_eq} obtained by diagonalization using the Lanczos algorithm have good $I$ and approximately good $T$.
 They factorize exactly as products of physical intrinsic eigenstates and a center-of-mass state in the $0\hbar\Omega$ excitation.

 In the present work we adopt the NN+3N chiral interaction applied in Ref.~\cite{PhysRevC.101.014318}, denoted as NN+3N(lnl), consisting of an NN interaction up to the fourth order (N$^3$LO) in the chiral expansion~\cite{Entem2003} and a 3N interaction up to next-to-next-to-leading order (N$^2$LO) using a combination of local and non-local regulators.
 Even though all the underlying parameters (known as low-energy constants or LECs) are determined in $A{=}2,3,4$ nucleon systems, this interaction provides a very good description of properties of both light and medium mass nuclei~\cite{PhysRevC.101.014318}, including $^{100}$Sn~\cite{Gysbers2019}.
 The chiral orders of the adopted NN and 3N interactions are not consistent: the former is included up to order N$^3$LO while the latter is at N$^2$LO.
 While the N$^3$LO 3N contribution has been shown to be rather small~\cite{Machleidt2011}, the consistency of the regulator and/or in particular the use of a non-local versus local regulators plays a significant role in medium mass nuclei~\cite{Huther2020}.